 - UpsertCreature — Creature configuration change notifications

-- JobProgress — Progress updates for async jobs (lip sync generation, ad-hoc animations)
+- JobProgress — Progress updates for async jobs (lip sync generation, ad-hoc animations, dialog renders)

 - JobComplete — Job completion notifications with results